mikeal/ZDAG/SPEC.md

 ### STRUCTURE_CONTAINER_TYPING

-First of all, since empty maps and lists have their own token we don't need to worry about differentiating typed and untyped containers.
-In fact, it's best to not think of the typing in ZDAG as anything but a compression optimization as it is likely to conflict with typing rules you may be used to in your programming language.
+First of all, since empty maps and lists have their own token we don't need to worry about differentiating emtyp typed containers from empty untyped containers.
+In fact, it's best to not think of this container typing as anything but a compression optimization as it is likely to conflict with typing rules you may be used to in your programming language.

-It's fairly commong to have containers (maps and lists) that only contain entires of a single type.
+It's fairly common to have containers (maps and lists) that only contain entries of a single type.
 Since these containers must prefix every value with a token for their type there's a compression gain to be had if we add tokens for maps and lists that only contain a single type.
 This means that every value type we optimize for will need to reserve two tokens, one for list and one for map.

-This rule only applies to the following value types:
+We have typed containers for the following value types:

 * strings
 * bytes